darkmatter18/Hashnode-Blogs/clcury0lo000208ll3cf6a0uf.md

 # Database

 A database is a collection of data that is organized in a specific way, allowing for easy access, manipulation, and management of the information.
 Databases can be used to store and manage a wide variety of data, including financial information, customer information, inventory, and more.

+In simpler words, a Database is a container that allows us to store different types of data inside it.
+It's like a bookshelf, where we can organize our books.
+In the case of a Database, *the Book is the Data* and the *bookshelf is the Database.*

 ## Types of Database